S5-Computer-Science/vb/README.md

 ## Linux or WSL (Windows Sub System for linux)
 For Linux use  : [IDA](https://out7.hex-rays.com/files/idafree70_linux.run) or [Hopper](https://www.hopperapp.com/download.html?)

-For WSL or TermLinux or BSD use : GDB '(GNU Debugger Binary') use ''sudo apt-get install gdb'' *or* ''sudo apt-get install lldb``
+For WSL or TermLinux or BSD use : GDB '(GNU Debugger Binary') use:

+''sudo apt-get install gdb''...

+...*or* ...

+...''sudo apt-get install lldb``...